 Puppies have what's called a "socialization window" that begins at about 3 weeks of age and ends around 14 weeks of age.
 This is a very short window of opportunity as you shouldn't be bringing your dog home until they are about 8-10 weeks old.
 You should be doing as much socializing as possible before your puppy hit 14 weeks old.
 Dogs also go through two main "critical fear periods", one between 8-12 weeks old, and the other between 6-14 months.
 These fear periods are when your dog is more likely to develop a fearful response to stimuli than normal.
 Being proactive before and during these periods is vital to your dog's behavior as an adult.
 This is why it is recommended you sign your puppy up for a puppy class or obedience class at around 10 weeks of age.

 Adopting a dog that is already over 14 weeks old?
 That's okay, you can still follow these tips however be more watchful of their body language as they may already have developed some fears before you adopted them.
-If this is the case, let me know and I'd be happy to talk it through with you, or if you'd rather find a force-free trainer in your area to help.
+If this is the case, let us know and we'd be happy to talk it through with you, or if you'd rather find a force-free trainer in your area, please do.

 Socialization is a word that trainers, veterinarians, and other dog professionals throw around a lot.
 I am no exception.
 When I talk about socialization, I make sure that my students understand what it is that I mean when I tell them to go out into the world and socialize their dogs.
 Here's a hint: Socialize ≠ Exposure.

 Socialization is defined as: Having positive experiences around various stimuli.
 That's it!